To ensure the Norfolk Makers Festival continues to be

 - Workshop rooms (separate to the main Atrium) are charged

-at £10 per hour for contributors who do not have charitable status.
+at £10 per hour for contributors.
 Details on

 how to pay will be provided once workshops are booked in.